Improve productivity while working from home using these easy yet effective hacks

 1. End the workday at a specific time

-Take a walk with a family member or your dog, or enroll in a virtual art or cooking class.
-Try to develop new good habits for turning yourself off and rewarding yourself when you accomplish something.
+Take a break by going for a walk with a family member or your dog, or join a virtual class, like art or cooking.

 2. Set specific working hours

-In this case, you establish a specific work routine while also limiting the temptation to do household chores and other things in addition to work.
+By doing this, you create a clear work routine and reduce the temptation to do household tasks and other things alongside your work.

 3. Maintain your regular routine

-Small changes notify our brains that we are beginning a new task.
-When children put on their school uniforms, they immediately know that it is time to learn and that the same rules that apply at home no longer apply at school.
+For instance, when children put on their school uniforms, they know it’s time to learn, and the rules at home no longer apply.

-The same is true for adults.
-If we’re accustomed to exercising before going to work, it’s critical that we continue these activities even when working from home.
+The same goes for adults.
+If you’re used to exercising before going to the office, it’s important to continue this routine even when working from home.

 4. Take a break

-Short breaks help us be more productive, and our eyes, bodies, and minds require a refresh every 40 minutes.
+Short breaks actually help boost our productivity, as our eyes, bodies, and minds need a refresh about every 40 minutes.

-If you’ve worked for a larger corporation, you may have been subjected to software that required you to stand up and move, or even stretch for a minute.
+If you’ve worked for a large company, you may have come across software that prompts you to stand up, move around, or even do a quick stretch for a minute.

-Working from home has the added benefit of allowing you to take short breaks to stretch your legs, refill your water bottle, or even call a colleague on business.
+Working from home offers the advantage of taking short breaks to stretch, refill your water bottle, or even have a work-related call with a colleague.

-It’s certainly one of my favorite remote work hacks.
-I’m sure you occasionally get up from behind your desk in the office to make coffee or chat with a coworker.
+This is actually one of my favorite hacks for remote work.
+I’m sure that in the office, you sometimes step away from your desk to make some coffee or chat with a coworker.

-So, do the same in your home office.
-Go to the kitchen and make yourself a cup of coffee or tea.
-Go outside at least once or perform at least ten crunches.
-Short breaks are essential to keep you moving.
+Visit the kitchen and prepare a cup of coffee or tea.
+Step outside for a moment or do at least ten quick exercises.
+These short breaks are important to keep you active.

 5. Keep your work area and personal area separate

-What are your options?
-Establish physical or mental boundaries between your professional and personal lives.
-You can accomplish this by creating a set work schedule or by keeping unnecessary items out of your reach.
+You can achieve this by having a set work schedule or keeping non-work-related items out of your workspace.

 6. Be positive